iotexproject/halogrants/rfp-proposals/rfp-ideas.md

 &nbsp;

 ### Privacy-preserving XRC20 Tokens ###
 Privacy-preserving XRC20 tokens are preferred in some use cases.
-Implementing such a token using zk-snark such as [Aztec Protocol](https://www.aztecprotocol.com/) or [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf) will be an impact initiative!
-Comparing to Ethereum, we do have the plan to support additional instructions for EVM to advocate the usage of ZK.
+Implementing such a token using zk-SNARK such as [Aztec Protocol](https://www.aztecprotocol.com/) or [Zether](https://crypto.stanford.edu/~buenz/papers/zether.pdf) will be an impact initiative!
+Comparing to Ethereum, we do have the plan to support additional instructions for EVM to promote the usage of ZK.

 &nbsp;

 ### Digital Twin for Devices ###
 A digital twin is a digital replica of a device which can be implemented as a DAO using smart contracts.
-Some sort of protocol needs to be designed to "bind" a device to its digital twin based Decentralized Identity (DID).
-Once a device can be represented by a digital twin on chain, IFTTT can be implemented as a DAO.
+Some sort of protocol needs to be designed to "bind" a device to its digital twin based on Decentralized Identity (DID).
+Once a device gets represented by a digital twin on chain, IFTTT can be implemented as a DAO, which could be a fun and profitable project!

 &nbsp;